 Read the (contradictory) Symbols

-Before we push out our baby (or baby is pulled out of us), we push through emotional barriers, like passing through steel gates.
-This post would be longer if I addressed each barrier.
+Before we birth our baby, we push through emotional barriers, like passing through steel gates.
+This post would be much longer if I addressed each barrier.
 Since many incredible advocates for maternal support have already given voice to these, I won’t mess with perfections.
-The barrier I do want to give voice to is what I call Contradictory Symbols that a pregnant women is surrounded by, which constantly trips her mind into thinking that focusing within is NOT where the answers are!
+The barrier of Contradictory Symbols is what I will give voice to here.
+Those symbols that a pregnant women is surrounded by, which constantly trips her mind into thinking that focusing within is NOT where the answers are.
 That her instinct is NOT to be trusted, instead, only follow the wisdom of "experts".

 We are unconsciously pulled out of our natural desire to soul-search and contemplate and nest.
-We are given false hopes that if we follow the symbols laid out in front of us, we will have quick, pain-free births, and we will be happy, better moms, with safe & happy kids.
+We are given false hopes that if we follow the symbols laid-out in front of us, we will have quick, pain-free births, and we will be happy, better moms, with safe & happy kids.
 A perfectly Instagramable dream.
 (Nope!)

 The symbols that surround us come in the forms of: advertisements, fashion moms, “I got my body back” adds, pregnancy & parenting magazine covers, commercials, HAPPY moms, unsolicited baby-formula deliveries, baby registries, parenting books with pretty covers, gender questions, gender colors, morning news shows, “baby bumps”, hospital maternity suite billboards, leading suggestive questions, “you must be so happy!”, strange looks, comments about your size, unsolicited advice, unsolicited “birth is scary” stories, social media, unsolicited “I know what you’re having based on how your carrying” comments, nursing covers, maternity clothing stores, baby showers, etc. Now, each one of these on its own isn’t terribly problematic.
 It’s the sheer volume of input surrounding us that creates the problem.